denham-ed/adventure_capital/README.md

 ## Game Design

 ### Game Play
-The flow of the game is essentially one large loop
+The logical flow of the game is essentially two loops as shown in the diagram below.
 ![Flow Chart of Where Am I Game Play](assets/where_am_i_flow.png)

+The first outer loop encourages the user remain engaged and play consecutive games.
+It is worth nothign that the user is prompted to provide their name hint preference again - this is to encourage multiple players sharing one terminal to play, without the need to restart the game manually.

+The inner loop represents the guess and response dialogue within the game itself -
 ### Class Design

 ## Features ??